By Bonnie L. Grant

 Planting New Potatoes

 Potatoes can be started from seed or seed potatoes.
 Seed potatoes are recommended because they have been bred to resist disease and are certified.
 They will also provide you with the earliest and fullest harvest when compared to seed started plants.
 The methods for how to grow new potatoes varies only slightly by variety.
-As a general rule growing new potatoes requires well drained soils with plenty of organic matter incorporated.
+As a general rule, growing new potatoes requires well drained soil with plenty of organic matter incorporated.
 Growing new potatoes requires plenty of water to fuel production of the tubers.

 The planting bed needs to be well tilled and amended with organic nutrients.
 Dig trenches 3 inches deep and 24 to 36 inches apart.
 Cut apart seed potatoes into sections that have at least 2 to 3 eyes or growing points.
 Plant the pieces 12 inches apart with the majority of the eyes facing upward.
 Lightly cover the pieces with soil when growing new potatoes.
-As they sprout add more soil to cover the green growth until it matches soil level.
+As they sprout, add more soil to cover the green growth until it matches soil level.
 The trench will be filled and the potatoes are grown on until ready to harvest.

 When to Harvest New Potatoes

 Young tubers are sweet and tender and can be dug from near the surface of the soil where the underground stems are layered and produce the spuds.
 Harvest new potatoes at the end of the season with a spading fork.
 Dig down 4 to 6 inches around the plant and pull out the potatoes.
-When growing new potatoes keep in mind that the majority of the spuds will be close to the surface and your digging should be as cautious as possible to avoid damage.
+When growing new potatoes, keep in mind that the majority of the spuds will be close to the surface and your digging should be as cautious as possible to avoid damage.